IsaacDatColt/Bookstore/README.md

 -Push to the branch: git push origin feature/your-feature.

 -Submit a pull request.

+#### Stretch Goals
+- Be able to give more organized details about the books when a search is applied.

+- Be able to give a "Read" and "Need to read" status and options for user to use.

+- Be able to allow user to have and edit more features and details to their profiles.

+- Sharability of Book favorites list and communication features with other users.

 #### License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.